Home > Analyses > Utilities > CenterPoint Energy, Inc.

 Financial Performance & Fundamental Metrics

-I will analyze CenterPoint Energy, Inc.’s income statement, key financial ratios, and dividend payout policy to provide a clear view of its fundamental strength.
+I analyze CenterPoint Energy’s income statement, key financial ratios, and dividend payout policy to assess its operational efficiency and shareholder value creation.

 Income Statement

-The table below summarizes CenterPoint Energy, Inc.’s key income statement figures for the fiscal years 2020 through 2024 in USD.
+The table below summarizes CenterPoint Energy, Inc.’s key income statement figures for fiscal years 2021 through 2025, highlighting revenue, expenses, and profitability metrics.

 Income Statement Evolution